MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/payables-how-work-checks.md

 ---
 # <a name="make-check-payments"></a>Make Cheque Payments

 You can issue electronic and manual checks in [!INCLUDE[prod_short](includes/prod_short.md)].
-Both methods use the payment journal to issue checks to suppliers.
+Both methods use the payment journal to issue checks to vendors.
 You can also void cheques and view cheque ledger entries.

-The following procedure shows how to pay a supplier with a computer cheque by applying the payment to the relevant supplier invoice, printing the cheque, and then posting the payment as paid.
-This results in positive supplier ledger entries, applied to negative bank ledger entries, and physical cheques for processing in the bank.
+The following procedure shows how to pay a vendor with a computer cheque by applying the payment to the relevant vendor invoice, printing the cheque, and then posting the payment as paid.
+This results in positive vendor ledger entries, applied to negative bank ledger entries, and physical cheques for processing in the bank.

 You can pay with two types of cheque.
 For both types, the **Bal.
 Account Type** or the **Account Type** field must contain **Bank Account**.